MMA Debut of 12-Year-Old Momo vs. Adult Draws Outrage Abroad, Support at Home

 "What's the reaction?
 There's almost nothing," Shu Hirata, a managing partner of On the Road Management and longtime foreign marketing operations manager for Deep, told Bleacher Report.

-"It's been done before here and fans are used to seeing kids doing kickboxing and beating adults.
+"It's been done before here, and fans are used to seeing kids doing kickboxing and beating adults.
 If anything, there's more of an expectation that she's the next big thing.
 So her coach [Sadanori Yamaguchi] actually appreciates the concern from the U.S. side, because nobody is too concerned in Japan."

 Roxanne Modafferi @Roxyfighter